BA in Anthropology with a Concentration in Medical Anthropology, Ethics, and Care

 KINE 3420 Contemporary Health Issues

-PHS 4050 Public Health Policy
+PHS 4050 Global Public Health Policy

 SOC 3320 Sociology of the Body

-SOC 4530 Topics in Sociology of Health
+SOC 4560 Topics in Sociology of Health: Race and Racism in Science

 I am thinking of doing a DMP (Distinguished Major Program).
 Are there any courses I should take to qualify for that?